FilipKellton/testes/NetLead/task1.md

 The user’s authored book IDs will be extracted from the Books claim in the JWT.

-These will be compared against the AuthorId of the book being deleted.
+These will be compared against the id of the book being deleted.